neul-labs/gity/README.md

 ## The Solution

-Gitz runs a background daemon that:
+Gity runs a background daemon that:

 1. **Watches your files** — Detects changes instantly via OS-native file watchers (inotify, FSEvents, ReadDirectoryChangesW)
 2. **Tells Git what changed** — Implements Git's fsmonitor protocol so Git only checks files that actually changed